bitlogik/uniblow/docs/LinuxRunBin.md

 *Uniblow : Untrusted Valid Signature*
 *Valid but untrusted signature by Antoine FERRON <antoine...*

-OR alternatively using the Terminal, in Debian (also valid for Tails) :
+OR alternatively using the Terminal, in Debian/Ubuntu (also valid for Tails) :
 ```
 UniblowFile=Uniblow-deb-x86_64-0.9.4
 gpg --verify --trust-model always $UniblowFile.sig $UniblowFile